 This allows you to choose a default rubric, but choose another rubric for certain students.

-Edit or enter instructions.
+InstructionsHere you may edit or enter instructions.
 This field is visible to your students.

 Under Files allowed per submission, you can set submissions to Unlimited to allow students to submit multiple files per submission, or limit each submission to One file per submission.
 Under Submissions, you can accept all submissions, only the most recent or limit submission attempts to one.